axeldaguerre/movie_title_cleaner/README.md

 22. Personalized `DialogBox`
 23. A way to copy the movie's title
 24. A way to skip a movie
+25. Add data to check if it works, as it could broke any files inside the folder if it fails.
+You don't want to loose all these precious data.

 This is a personal tool that permit me to automatically manage my media library for Kodi.
 The future of this tool will be to have a friendly way to do simple operation that will use imdb **without api key needed** to get a proper movie name, use for the folder that will contain the movie data to properly have a name scrapable by imdb python api.